Bengali name

 Personal names in Bengali-speaking countries consist of one or several given names and a surname.
 The given is usually gender-specific.
-A name is usually cited in the "Western order" of "given name, surname", though the practise is neither adopted from the West nor it is universal.
+A name is usually cited in the "Western order" of "given name, surname", though the practise is neither adopted from the West nor universal.
 Personal names may depend generally on the person's religion and also have origins from other languages like Arabic, Persian, Sanskrit and Pali, but they are used and pronounced as according to the native Bengali language.

 First names

-Many people in Bangladesh and West Bengal have two given names: a "good name" (ভালো নাম), which is used on all legal documents, and a "call name" or "nickname" (ডাক নাম), which is used by family members and close friends.
+Many people in Bangladesh and West Bengal have two given names: a "good name" (ভালো নাম), which is used on all legal documents, and a "call name" or "nickname" (ডাক নাম), which family members and close friends use.